bcf3ah/Omnivor/README.md

 # Omnivor
 I plan to make this a social network for reaching across the aisle, a way for people to hear different points of view.
 I don't have the skills to finish it yet, but I hope to make it a reality soon.
 If you'd like to contribute, feel free!
 I want this to be as open as possible to fit with the theme of honest communication, something our society most certainly needs right now.

+As a sidenote, I naively applied to YC 2017 with this idea, but was rejected.
+For future reference, make sure you have a working prototype  before you apply to any prestigious incubators.

 # Tasks
 GraphQL subscriptions for real-time dialogues
 OAuth